kelvah/uhc-portal/docs/code-guide.md

 ### Documenting

-Every UI component representing a feature or a reusable UI block should be properly documented.
+Every UI component, representing a feature or a reusable UI block should be properly documented.
 This is crucial for many reasons:
 - Allow to easily discover what is already implemented without having to browse the entire application
-- Allow to discover all possible statuses a components could be, including error states, without having to resort to elaborate mocking
+- Allow to discover all possible statuses a components could support, including error states, without having to resort to elaborate mocking
 - Clearly indentify a component interface and its dependencies
+- Improve consistency across components solving similar problems

-We have [a Storybook instance](.docs/contributing.md#storybook) for this purpose.
+We have [a Storybook instance](contributing.md#storybook) for this purpose.
 Every new component should be documented with a story.

 Writing components with clear responsibilities and dependencies is crucial to make it possible to easily document and test them.

+### Testing

+All code changes must be tested.
+Follow the [user-centered approach](https://testing-library.com/docs/react-testing-library/intro/#the-problem) introduced by RTL when writing unit tests.
+You can find more information in the dedicated [unit tests guidelines](unit-testing.md).